esuehu/Colorful_Clock/README.md

 # Colorful_Clock
 Converts the current time into an rgb colour code and draws it.
-Just that.
+194 days to enjoy all the colours.

 https://kumori-ame.github.io/Colorful_Clock/